NEXTDC adds 9MW customer contracts at new Sydney data centre

 Scroggie asserts the recent developments with S2 will not change the company's existing FY19 capital expenditure guidance (between AU$430-470 million) as the additional capital expenditure will form part of the additional capacity to be delivered in FY20.

-In terms of the S2 facility, NEXTDC claims it is planned to be third Tier IV data centre constructed in the Australian market and the first Tier IV data centre in Sydney.
-The facility is also scheduled to take on the Tier IV GOLD operational sustainability certification that NEXTDC’s Brisbane B2 facility has achieved.
+In terms of the S2 facility, NEXTDC claims it is planned to be third Tier IV data center constructed in the Australian market and the first Tier IV data center in Sydney.
+The facility is also scheduled to take on the Tier IV GOLD operational sustainability certification that NEXTDC's Brisbane B2 facility has achieved.

-S2 is the company’s first hyperscale high-rise data centre and will feature independent benchmarking of cooling efficiency with a full year target PUE of 1.29 and a seasonal best target of 1.15.
+S2 is the company's first hyperscale high-rise data center and will feature independent benchmarking of cooling efficiency with a full year target PUE of 1.29 and a seasonal best target of 1.15.